 When you’re shopping at the mall or for a big purchase like a car, can you tell when a sales person really loves the product they’re selling and knows it like the back of their hand?
 And can you tell when they’re just trying to make a buck off you?
 I sure can.

-If you do, it’s going to make running your business so much easier and a whole lot more fun.
-It’s also going to help you in the sales department because shoppers will pick up on your authenticity and the fact that you really know your stuff.
+If you do, it’s going to make running your craft business so much easier and a whole lot more fun.
+It’s also going to help you make more money because shoppers will pick up on your authenticity and the fact that you really know your stuff.

 This may sound a little grand but really think about it.
 Creating things may not be your main purpose in life but what purpose do you believe you’re fulfilling through your art?
 What is your art and creativity adding to this world?